The Blue Ridge Chorale

 Your BRC music folder should be turned in immediately following our last concert.
 There will be a charge for any music not returned.
 Should personal circumstances warrant you leaving the chorus mid season, you should notify the director and contact the librarians to make arrangements for returning your music and folder.

 One of the benefits of chorale membership is contact with like-minded music lovers.

-AT REHEARSALS: There will be a 10 minute break during each rehearsal, and, once per season, we set aside time for a social gathering with refreshments.
-Members will provide light refreshments once each season to share with the group.
+Once per season, we set aside time for a social gathering with refreshments.
 Many members meet before or after rehearsal to get to know each other better.
 A contact sheet for members is available each season.